whitfin/agno/cookbook/examples/apps/whatsapp_chat_agent/readme.md

 ## Important Notes

-- The ngrok URL changes every time you restart ngrok (unless you have a paid account)
+- The ngrok URL changes every time you restart ngrok, You can also use a static ngrok URL by running `ngrok http 8000 --domain=your-custom-domain.com`, you can get a custom domain from [here](https://dashboard.ngrok.com/domains)
 - You'll need to update the Webhook URL in the Meta Developer Portal whenever the ngrok URL changes
 - Keep your WHATSAPP_ACCESS_TOKEN and other credentials secure
 - The bot stores conversation history in a SQLite database in the `tmp` directory